giry-dev/mangrove-docs/docs/keeper-bots/background/the-role-of-cleaning-bots-in-mangrove.md

 * The offer doesn't have (or cannot procure) the promised tokens
 * The offer chooses to renege on its promise
 * The code of a smart offer might have a bug
-* A bad actor has posted bad offers to sabotage the Mangrove community
+* A bad actor has posted bad offers to sabotage Mangrove community

 From the user's perspective, failing offers are a nuisance: They consume gas when running limit orders and they pollute the price and depth information of the market.
 It's important to note, that failing offers are only a nuisance, not a risk: Users are compensated for gas spent on making the offer fail and the limit avg. price will never be exceeded.